OxideMod/Oxide.Docs/docs/guides/developers/basic-cui.md

 ## CuiElementContainer
 CuiElementContainer is the top object to create an UI.
-It will contain multiple elements Once the container is created, we add a CuiPanel and a CuiElement with multiple component in the CuiElement Finally, the CuiHelper.AddUi will send the UI to a player for display but the UI will only be visible when opening workbench.
+It will contain multiple elements Once the container is created, we add a CuiPanel and a CuiElement with multiple component in the CuiElement Finally, the CuiHelper.AddUi will send the UI to a player for display.

+But in this case we use the "TechTree" layer so the UI will only be visible when opening workbench.
+You can have a look at [layer visibility](./basic-cui#layers-visibility) for proper layer to use.

 ```csharp
 private const string UI_WORKBENCHOVERLAY = "UI_WorkbenchOverlay";